kiranr24/AMKSX/Group Assignments/readme.md

 - Median Income and AMI (Census Tract) [Link](https://geohub.lacity.org/datasets/5455a5c504064c38b5ac9638d8580d92_0/explore?location=34.517261%2C-117.956678%2C9.00)

 Median Income and AMI enhance our understanding of economic disparities in LA County.
 This provides context as to which regions in Los Angeles have a higher proportion of individuals living below the poverty line.
 Consequently, these individuals could face greater barriers to purchasing nutritious, high-quality food.

-- High School Graduate or Higher (Census Tract) [Link](https://geohub.lacity.org/datasets/d1aeaa00288f481c81e2ad448d5ff341_7/explore?location=34.369025%2C-117.940287%2C9.00)

-High School Graduate or Higher (Census Tract) looks at the education levels across LA County which is an informative indicator for food insecurity.
-This dataset is broken down by both FIPS and SPA region which provides detailed demographic context on the education level.

 ## Scope of Project & Visualizations
 We aim to depict socioeconomic stratifications amongst LA communities that have high food insecurity levels as well as interpolate impacts from the pandemic and how they both ultimately culminate in health impacts affecting future generations of Angelinos.
 Beyond heatmaps showing food insecurity across Los Angeles, we hope to also incorporate temporal layers depicting how food security rates have changed over time and affected aforementioned health outcomes.
 This then can highlight specifically impacted regions which can then be targeted for policy and resources.